QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 #### Live editing of a common transcript

 Transcripts are malleable objects that are under continual revision.
-Often in data sessions, suggestions to alter the common transcript according to a revised hearing or seeing of the audiovisual recording are made and discussed.
+Often in data sessions, suggestions to alter the common transcript according to a revised hearing or seeing of the audio-visual recording are made and discussed.
 Annotations are written by hand on each individual transcript, with the result that changes, and their reasons, are hard to keep track of, especially for newcomers to the field.
 How could one support live editing by one *or more* analysts of a common transcript in an enhanced data session?
 If one puts aside the important issues of data security and privacy, one could use the user-friendly cloud-based, centralised *Google Docs* to create a document that multiple users could edit simultaneously *online*, with a simple chronological history of revisions made.
 If necessary, an earlier version could be restored without deleting later versions.